AntonSol919/linkspace/why.md

 However, consensus on all events isn't that useful as a foundational feature for the vast majority of applications.

 Supernets don't bother with a global truth.
 Their goal is to work with the links between packets.
-Consequently, it's not difficult to define a 'blockchain' style consensus in a general purpose supernet.
+Consequently, it's not difficult to define a 'blockchain' style consensus in a supernet.

 ### Won't an app have a lot of overhead compared to a basic Web server?